samuraisam/pyapns/README.md

         path_to_cert_or_cert   absolute path to the APNS SSL cert or a string containing the .pem file
         environment            either 'sandbox' or 'production'
+        timeout                number of seconds to timeout connection attempts to the APPLE APS SERVER
         callback               a callback to be executed when done
     Returns:
         None